sun-umn/NCVX_Documentation/docs/_sources/intro.rst.txt

 Update Logs
 -----------------
+v1.1.1-alpha: Rename the package from "PyGRANSO" to "NCVX"

 v1.1.0-alpha: Cleaned code, added L-BFGS, updated tutorials and documentation.

 v1.0.2-alpha: Updated installation guides for Linux and windows users.

 v1.0.1-alpha: Updated contirbutions, limitations and acknowledgement sections in docs.

-v1.0.0-alpha: Initial release of pygranso.
+v1.0.0-alpha: Initial release of PyGRANSO.
 Main features: Python translation, autodifferentiation, GPU-support with PyTorch, matrix/tensor inputs, more powerful solver and several new settings to avoid numerical issues in deep learning problem.

 References
 -----------------